Otto Lenel: Work

 Lenel is best known for his reconstruction of the fundamental text of the Roman legal system, the so-called edictum perpetuum of the Roman praetors.
-The praetors were the government officials responsible for the administration of justice during the Roman Republic and the principate.
+The praetors were the government officials responsible for the administration of justice during the Roman Republic and the Principate.
 The edictum (or edict) was the text in which the newly elected praetor announced how he would handle his responsibilities.
-More precisely, the edict announced, under what circumstances it would succeed and when it would fail.
-Originally, every praetor drafted his own edict, but over time, a standard text was established, which was regularly re-enacted by the new praetor.
+More precisely, the edict announced under what circumstances it would succeed and when it would fail.
+Originally, every praetor drafted his own edict but, over time, a standard text was established, which was regularly re-enacted by the new praetor.
 Even later, Emperor Hadrian commissioned a final redaction of the text and prohibited any further changes.
 The edict had thus changed its nature from being an announcement by the praetor himself to being a legal rule binding on the praetor himself, which made known to all citizens under what circumstances they could bring a successful action in the Roman courts.
 This text is called the edictum perpetuum (the eternal edict).

 In later times, the edict lost its legal importance due to changes in procedural law.
-For that reason, the edict of the edict was no longer copied and no complete text has come down to us.
-Similarly, most of the writings of the Roman jurists have only been conserved in fragments in Justinian's digest.
+For that reason, the text of the edict was no longer copied and no complete text has come down to us.
+Similarly, most of the writings of the Roman jurists have only been conserved in fragments in Justinian's Digest.

-Lenel reconstructed both the text of the edict and tried to establish the order in which the surviving fragments of legal writings had originally been presented before they were cut out and rearranged in the digest.
+Lenel both reconstructed the text of the edict and tried to establish the order in which the surviving fragments of legal writings had originally been presented before they were cut out and rearranged in the Digest.
 The reconstruction of the edict is the subject of his book Das edictum perpetuum.
 The results of his research on the writings of the Roman jurists are contained in the two volumes entitled Palingenesia juris civilis.
 The subjects of the two books are linked, because many books by Roman jurists were commentaries on the edict or at least they followed the structure of the edict.
-By studying the structure of the scholarly writings of the jurists Lenel found out how the edict was structured and what provisions it contained.
+By studying the structure of the scholarly writings of the jurists, Lenel determined how the edict was structured and what provisions it contained.

-Lenel's work is extremely important for the history of Roman law.
+Lenel's work is considered important for the history of Roman law.
 It enables modern scholars to consider the original context of the source texts and it helps us understand the technicalities of Rome's legal system.

-In addition to his famous works on Roman law Lenel also published some influential papers on modern German civil law.
+In addition to his famous works on Roman law, Lenel also published some influential papers on modern German civil law.